JDonaldM/ml_papers/emulators/README.md

+# Emulators

+All the papers here are focused on the building of emulators and/or their use in some kind of analysis.

 1. Yuan, S., Garrison, L. H., Eisenstein, D. J. & Wechsler, R. H. Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework. arXiv:2203.11963 [astro-ph] (2022).
 2. Cataneo, M. On the road to percent accuracy: The Reaction Way. arXiv:2203.11827 [astro-ph] (2022).
 3. Zhai, Z. et al. The Aemulus Project V: Cosmological constraint from small-scale clustering of BOSS galaxies. arXiv:2203.08999 [astro-ph] (2022).